qwat/extension_fr_raepa/README.md

-# QWAT extension for French COAVADIS RAEPA extension
+# QWAT extension for French COVADIS RAEPA extension

 This extension adds views in a QWAT data structure to expose QWAT datasets to the [RAEPA standard](http://www.geoinformations.developpement-durable.gouv.fr/geostandard-reseaux-d-adduction-d-eau-potable-et-d-a3478.html).